 Where:

-n = number of beacons that provide sufficient signal strength at the receiver location
+n = number of beacons that meet the performance requirements at the receiver location

 A1 = signal availability from a single beacon

 The average availability over the service area as a whole may be estimated from the above and from the proportions of the service area covered from different numbers of beacons.
-See worked examples in ANNEX.
+See Calculation example in ANNEX C.

-ontinuity
+DGNSS signal continuity

-Continuity requirements are stated in chapter 2..
-The time interval is the Continuity Time Interval (CTI).
-For a DGNSS beacon the continuity can be calculated as the probability that a signal failure incident will start during any CTI.
+Continuity requirements are stated in chapter 2.
+For a DGNSS beacon the continuity can be calculated as the probability that a signal failure incident will start during the Continuity Time Interval (CTI).
 Normally the CTI will be very small compared to the typical interval between failures (MTBF) and thus the continuity can be mathematically this written as:

 Continuity (C) = 1-CTI/MTBF